King Laurin: Hartwig, Wittich, and Dietrich

-Hildebrand, old captain of the armory, cried: "Rip up his belt!"
-But this was easier said than done, for after all, Dietrich wasn’t able to see King Laurin, let alone grab him.
-But then, Hildebrand had an idea: "Pay heed to the motion of the grass – then you will see where the dwarf is standing!"
+Hildebrand, the old captain of the armory, cried: "Rip up his belt!"
+But this was easier said than done, for after all, Dietrich was unable to see King Laurin, let alone grab him.
+But then Hildebrand had an idea: "Pay heed to the motion of the grass – then you will see where the dwarf is standing!"
 As Dietrich did this, he was able to see where Laurin was standing, so he ran to him, grabbed him around the middle, and broke his belt.
 Laurin thereupon fell to the ground, and Hildebrand was able to capture him.

 Mènega

 Mènega was a twelve-year-old maid who, together with her friends, herded the livestock on the Latemar.
 One day, an old man came by who had lost his knife.
 A short time later, the maid found the knife, and the man promised her and her friends a whole parade of dolls.
 On her way home, Mènega met a woman who taught her a spell so that the man would give her his dolls with golden crowns.

 On the next day, the children waited for the old man until a doorway opened in the side of the mountain.
 Dolls wearing silk clothing appeared out of it.
 Mènega recited the spell, and the dolls were transformed into stone.
 Today, one can still see the silk clothing of the dolls sparkling in the sun.